Chaste/dependency-modules/README.md

 `module show modulefile` prints the environment changes prescribed by modulefile.

-More detailed help on the `module` command can be found [here](https://modules.readthedocs.io/en/latest/module.html).
+For more commands, see the [module command help](https://modules.readthedocs.io/en/latest/module.html).